speps/speps.github.io/content/articles/trespasser-part1.md

 > The same wavelet may therefore be referred to as "CDF 9/7" (based on the filter sizes) or "biorthogonal 4, 4" (based on the vanishing moments).
 Similarly, the same wavelet may therefore be referred to as "CDF 5/3" (based on the filter sizes) or "biorthogonal 2, 2" (based on the vanishing moments).

-In our case, the transform is also called "CDF 5/3", and from the same wikipedia page, we can confirm that it's a lossless transform:
+In our case, the transform is also called "CDF 5/3", and from the same Wikipedia page, we can confirm that it's a lossless transform:

 > The JPEG 2000 compression standard uses the biorthogonal LeGall-Tabatabai (LGT) 5/3 wavelet (developed by D. Le Gall and Ali J. Tabatabai) for lossless compression and a CDF 9/7 wavelet for lossy compression.